joshbruce/fourth-earth-raw/public/content.md

 - proficiency in skills and tools, and
 - dice pools.

 **Challenge levels** range from 0 to infinite.
-An action with a challenge level of 0 means the chances of typical person succeeding at the action is virtually 100 percent.
+An action with a challenge level of 0 means the chances of a typical person succeeding at the action is virtually 100 percent.
 An action with a challenge level of infinite means it is literally impossible for a typical person (or current character) to succeed at the task.
 Between those extremes there are challenge levels from 1 to 8.
 The challenge level of 8 is also impossible, unless aided in some way.
 Challenge levels 1 through 7 have a decreasing probability of success represented by a standard coin or die:

 |Generic name |Challenge level |Probability of success |Standard die or coin |
 |:----|:--------------:|:---------------------:|--------------------:|